jundalisay/superb/content/en/superphysics/principles/chapter-10.md

 ---
+heading: "Chapter 10"
 title: "What is Superphysics?"
-heading: "An upgrade of science to include feelings and metaphysics"
+# heading: "An upgrade of science to include feelings and metaphysics"
-date: 2021-07-19
+# date: 2021-07-19
+date: 2020-12-21
 image: /covers/spblack.jpg
 description: "Superphysics unifies Physics and Metaphysics to solve the problems unsolved by science"
 linkb: /superphysics/principles/consciousness